s3rgeym/sqldump2json/README.md

 * Install pyenv or asdf-vm.
 * Install latest python version and make it global via pyenv or asdf-vm.
 * Install sqldump2json.
+* OR use Docker if ur mother is not sl*t.

 Insert statements are converted to JSON objects on each new line: